M0sh1M00/Phantrump/README.md

 ![PLAYER2-1](https://user-images.githubusercontent.com/32857511/132941809-4156e2f8-e192-4ef0-81b1-deeb5689ceb5.PNG)

-Player 1 has placed down 2 cards on the board and clicked the ready button.
+Player 1 has placed down 2 cards on the board by clicking the card on the left and then clicking the lane on the board they wanted to place the card.
+Then Player 1 clicked the ready button.
 Now the phase has changed to Waiting as the game is waiting for Player 2 to click ready.
+If Player 1 placed a card in the Terra lane and then decided they did not want it there anymore they could right click the card to remove it.
 ![PLAYER1-2](https://user-images.githubusercontent.com/32857511/132941854-29b1e936-2860-4dfa-8986-8a2f34a05815.PNG)